kumu/docs/guides/licensing.md

 appreciated, but not required.
 ```

-*Kokua is a Hawaiian word, that translates into “extending help to others for their own benefit, without expectation for personal gain.”*
+*Kokua is a Hawaiian word, that translates into "extending help to others for their own benefit, without expectation for personal gain."*

 ## Legal burdens of Creative Commons licenses